joseph-a-levine/econ_metadata/README.md

 # Processing

-When downloaded, for every article (identified by unique article identifier) we have all of the JEL codes it is associated with.
+For every article (identified by unique article identifier), we have all of the associated JEL codes and keywords.
 The JEL codes were stored as a string delimited by semicolons.
 In order to turn it into a proper edgelist between article and JEL code nodes, it had to be transformed so that each row of the jel column contains exactly one JEL classification code.

 This transformed version was panel set, with each row unqiuely identified by a) journal article, b) author/affiliation, and c) JEL code.
 A similar exercize was performed with the keywords.